 Documentary Advocacy (FILM 150)

-This is a film production course aimed at serving non-majors who wish to make a documentary in support of a cause thumbnailCAR61NXOor an organization.
+This is a film production course aimed at serving non-majors who wish to make a documentary in support of a cause or an organization.
 Students will learn the fundamentals of documentary film production while studying examples in which documentary films have been used to advocate on behalf of groups and individuals seeking to make social change.
 Production lessons include shooting verité footage, lighting interviews, the use of wireless microphones, and documentary editing techniques.
 This course is especially designed for seniors with specific interests in social issues that can be addressed by shooting in the immediate Middletown area.
 Documentary filmmaking experience is not required.

 Jacob Bricca, Film Studies